nanoporetech/pomoxis/README.md

 [![Build Status](https://travis-ci.org/nanoporetech/pomoxis.svg?branch=master)](https://travis-ci.org/nanoporetech/pomoxis)

-Pomoxis contains a set of services to perform analysis of squiggles as they are produced in real-time along with fast pipelines for generating draft assemblies.
+Pomoxis started life as a set of services to perform analysis of squiggles as they are produced in real-time.
+This functionality still exists although has been complemented with a number of offline analyses for generating and analysing draft assemblies.
 Many of these tools are used by the research data analysis group at Oxford Nanopore Technologies.

 Documentation can be found at https://nanoporetech.github.io/pomoxis/.